Education in the Soviet Union: Classification and terms

+There was also a category of secondary schools specialized in advanced teaching of mathematics, physics, chemistry, and foreign languages.
+Advanced teaching of sciences started in the upper grades, while advanced teaching of languages could start from the first grade.

 Students who wanted admission to a VUZ had to have graduated from either a general secondary school (10 or 11 years) or a specialized secondary school or a tekhnikum.
 Those who completed only vocational school (PTU) or "incomplete secondary school" were not certified as having completed secondary education (they lacked an аттестат зрелости – maturity certificate – or equivalent diploma from a specialized secondary school) and were thus not eligible to attend a VUZ.